alexdesousa/ayesql/README.md

 Pretty straightforward and maintainable.

-So, **why raw SQL?**.
+If Ecto is so good for building queries, **why would you use raw SQL?**.
 Though Ecto is quite good with simple queries, complex queries often require the use of fragments, ruining the abstraction and making the code harder to read e.g:

-Let's say we have the following
+Let's say we have an
 [SQL query](https://stackoverflow.com/questions/39556763/use-ecto-to-generate-series-in-postgres-and-also-retrieve-null-values-as-0)
 to retrieve the click count of a certain type of link every day of the last `X` days.
 In raw SQL this could be written as: